RobsonMaciel/RobsonMaciel/README.md

 ## 🏆 Highlights and Achievements
 - 🌐 **Awards**: SiDi Communication and Recognition Award (2021/2022)
 - 🎮 **Freelance Game Dev**: Developed systems for RPGs and item trading.
-- 📢 **International Presentations**: Traveled to South Korea to showcase Unreal Engine solutions at Samsung.
+- 📢 **International Presentations**: Participated in a technical visit to Samsung to validate a solution developed in Unreal Engine, including presenting the proposed concept and demonstrating its practical viability.
+The primary objective was to prove the solution's effectiveness and align its application with the company's  technical and strategic requirements.

 ---